panyan7/algorithm/README.md

 - Use `lower_bound` or `upper_bound` when you need to do binary search on an array, instead of implementing one yourself.
 - When you binary search for a fixed precision, you can run for a fixed iteration, which is something at least log(precision).
 Typically something like 100 works.
 - If you want to enumerate all subsets, use bitmask instead of precomputing stuff.
+- If you need to use the powers of some constant, precompute them.
+Don't trust C++'s `pow` function.

 ### Debugging
 - Did you use long long?
 Especially, when you do bitwise shift, use 1LL.